 Writing [10 Marks]

-NOTE: All details presented in the questions are imaginary and created for assessment purpose.
+NOTE: All details presented in the questions are imaginary and created for assessment purposes.

 Question 4.

 (A) You are Rohit/Rohini of A-45, Pitampura, Delhi.
 You observed that the subways in Delhi are seldom used by pedestrians who are always trying to cut across traffic.
-You have decided to write a letter to the editor of ‘Hindustan Times’ highlighting the dire need of creating awareness about it.
-Based on the points given along with your own ideas write a letter in 100-120 words.
+You have decided to write a letter to the editor of ‘Hindustan Times’ highlighting the dire need to create awareness about it.
+Based on the points given along with your ideas write a letter in 100-120 words.

 TECHNOLOGY IN EDUCATION